Vyral/base-template/_posts/2022-01-31-what-will-our-market-do-this-year.md

 date: 2022-01-31 15:34:41
 tags:
   - Market Update
-excerpt: Let’s go over our bold predictions for the 2022 real estate market.
+excerpt: Discussing our bold predictions for the 2022 real estate market.
 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Dan+Jones/2022/What+Will+Our+Market+Do+This+Year_.mp4
-pullquote: Interest rates will eventually go up this year
+pullquote: Interest rates will eventually go up this year.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true